ybulach/pysshrp/README.md

 ## Configuration
 A sample configuration file is available in `docs/config_sample.py`.
 It is actually a Python script and requires Python syntax.

+You can "include" other configuration files using this syntax:

+	execfile('/etc/pysshrp/conf.d/myconfiguration.py')

 ### Global configuration
 The below variables take care of the configuration of the `pysshrpd` daemon itself.